 Test frameworks

-We have created a well-organized unit test in the previous lab.
+We developed organized, thorough unit tests in in previous labs..
 Our test code is looking good, but we still need to address two issues for it to be truly useful:

 Automated test frameworks address these find and execute test code (often through naming conventions like test_*), capture assertion exceptions (test case failures), and generate summaries of which tests pass and fail.